-Stage one complete:
+Stage 1 complete:

 - The office and stables have been converted for use by the Friends of the Flaxmill Maltings as an interactive visitor centre and education facility

-- The 1950's silo has been demolished, providing further external space for cultural, interpretation and public use
+- The 1950's grain silo has been demolished, providing further external space for cultural, interpretation and public use

 When complete stage two of the project will: